norswap/autumn/doc/A6-left-recursion-associativity.md

 So why don't we recommend it?

-- A weak aesthetic reason: the `left` and `right` combinators are cleaner for most practical use cases.
+- A weak aesthetic reason: the `left_fold` and `right_fold` combinators are cleaner for most practical use cases.
 - A stronger reason: because of how the combinators are implemented, and the consequent pitfalls.

 Why is it still in Autumn?